 A good, bold sauce can be a total gamechanger with any meal--especially if you have picky eaters.
 Do my kids like eating pork tenderloin?
 Absolutely not!
 But they don't mind it so much when they get to dip it in this delicious creamy Dijon mustard sauce!

-There's also nothing better than having a little extra Dijon cream sauce on your plate at Easter to dip your ham and rolls into!
-Yum!
+There's nothing better than having a little extra Dijon cream sauce on your plate at Easter, Thanksgiving, or Christmas to dip your ham or turkey into!
+This sauce is also great with holiday leftovers!

 Jump to: